Remote Learning for Summer 2021

 As you plan your summer, keep in mind that the Pay for 8 policy is still in place!
 So, with all courses remote, this is a great time to take advantage of this cost savings.

-Also, if public health rules allow, we are exploring options to offer some special in-person sections of labs and studio courses that had to be canceled in Spring quarter.
+Also, if public health rules allow, there may be a few exceptional courses that will be offered in-person.
 At this point, we cannot guarantee this, so please pay close attention to the website and future announcements.